Simplejx1/Appfor-school/README.md

 ➗ Division

-Displays result in a TextView
+Displays the result in a TextView

 Prevents crashes on empty or invalid inputs